Casa Pia child sexual abuse scandal: Investigation and trial

 The Casa Pia child sex abuse trial started in 2004.
 In 2004, as an arguido involved in the trial, Carlos Cruz published a book of personal reflections, Preso 374.
 The final allegations, formerly scheduled for 20 October 2008 in Lisbon were postponed several times.
 The country's justice system, often accused of being excruciatingly slow, is believed by some opinion makers such as journalists and Catalina Pestana (former head of Casa Pia), to be vulnerable to external pressures of well-connected personalities and the possibility of corrupting external interference has been considered a real danger, according to those critics.
 They feared that even if Carlos Silvino (the Casa Pia driver), whose initial trial had been twice postponed, is found guilty, better-connected abusers might go free.

 On 3 September 2010, Carlos Cruz (seven years), Carlos Silvino (eighteen years), Hugo Marçal (six years, two months), Manuel Abrantes (five years, nine months), Ferreira Diniz (seven years) and Jorge Ritto (six years, eight months) were convicted on charges of paedophilia and other crimes occurring in the late 1990s and early 2000s.
 The full ruling, which allegedly runs to nearly 2,000 pages, was due to be released on 8 September 2010.
 However, it was delayed several times due to a Microsoft Word glitch.
 On 13 September 2010 the full ruling containing the verdict was released.
 According to chief prosecutor Miguel Matias, the victims were pleased with the outcome.
-The court ruling was hailed as a victory by those fighting for Casa Pia children's rights in Portugal, such as Pedro Namora, a former pupil at Casa Pia and now a lawyer who publicly supported the victims, and Catalina Pestana, who was head of Casa Pia during the period when some of the cases were made public in the early 2000s.
+The court ruling was hailed as a victory by those fighting for Casa Pia children's rights in Portugal, such as Pedro Namora, a former pupil at Casa Pia and later a lawyer who publicly supported the victims, and Catalina Pestana, who was head of Casa Pia during the period when some of the cases were made public in the early 2000s.

+Other later developments

+In October 2020, the Judicial Police (PJ) arrested 74-year-old businessman António Olmos after complaints of child sexual abuse were made against him.
+He was brought to court and remanded in custody.
+The accusations against the German-born Portuguese businessman living in Cascais near the Boca do Inferno and owner of a valuable art collection, allegedly involved child sexual abuse crimes perpetrated across the last 20 years for which he was held in pre-trial detention.
+António Olmos, a well-known figure in Cascais among the local high society, where he lived in a mansion in an exclusive area, was often seen having lunch with television presenter Carlos Cruz and diplomat Jorge Ritto, who in 2010 were both convicted in the Casa Pia child sexual abuse case in Lisbon.